crh/fswatch/README.md

 Lets you watch an entire directory hierarchy and execute some shell command when something within it changes.

 When any changes occur within the watched directory, the command is run.
-And by any changes, I do mean any changes.
+What kind of changes, you ask?

+* Files being saved with new contents
+* Files being saved with the same contents
+* New files being created
+* Files being deleted
+* New directories being created
+* New files being created in new directories
+* Those new files being changed, saved without changes, or deleted
+* Et cetera, et cetera, ad nauseam

+Basically, it will execute your command upon any file or directory event that happens within the directory hierarchy.

 ### Install